simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 ### What if I don't have this exact model?

 This EFI will probably work on any T460s regardless of CPU model / RAM amount / Display resolution / Storage drive (SATA or NVMe).

 - Use [EFI](/EFI) if you have a T460s

 If you happen to have a similiar Thinkpad with 6th gen Skylake Intel processor (like X260, T460, T460p, T560, E560), there is a good chance that this EFI will work on it **with some precaution**:

 - Use [**EFI_first_boot**](/EFI_first_boot)

-1. double check your DSDT naming (like EC, LPC, KBD, etc.) with provided SSDT naming
+1. double check your DSDT naming (like EC, LPC, KBD, etc.) with provided SSDTs naming

-2. change iGPU inside cofing.plist according to your model
+2. change iGPU inside cofing.plist according to your model (default is HD520)

 3. follow USB ports map and CPU Power Management below

+Thanks to nijhawank from InsanelyMac that [switched from Clover to OpenCore on his T460](https://www.insanelymac.com/forum/topic/315451-guide-lenovo-t460t470-macos-with-clover/?do=findComment&comment=2715459) using [EFI_first_boot](/EFI_first_boot)!

 ## Recomended changes